moby/moby/man/docker-update.1.md

 Update kernel memory of running container `test2` will fail.
 You need to stop the container before updating the **--kernel-memory** setting.
 The next time you start it, the container uses the new value.

+Kernel version newer than (include) 4.6 does not have this limitation, you can use `--kernel-memory` the same way as other options.

 ### Update a container's restart policy